lonesometraveler/tosca/crates/tosca-controller/examples/events-receiver/README.md

 A receiver for events produced by `tosca` devices.
 It scans the network for `tosca` devices and subscribes to their brokers to receive these events.

-This example illustrates how to build a terminal program that leverages the `tosca-controller` APIs to manage events.
+This example demonstrates how to build a terminal program using the `tosca-controller` APIs to manage events.

 ## Usage